 - What's Baalbek town like?

 - Got a question or comment about Lebanon?
 Ask a Travel Expert!

 GMT +2 (GMT +3 Apr - Oct)

-Electrical current is 230 volts, 50Hz.
-The European round two-pin plug is standard, but a variety of other plugs are used.
+Electrical current is 220 volts, 50Hz.
+The European round two-pin plug is standard (type C), but a variety of other plugs are used.

 The international dialling code for Lebanon is +961.
-The outgoing code is 00 (except for Syria, which is 02), followed by the relevant country code (e.g. 0044 for the UK).
-City codes are in use, e.g. (0)1 for Beirut, (0)6 for North Lebanon, and (0)7 for South Lebanon.
+The outgoing code is 00, followed by the relevant country code (e.g. 0044 for the UK).
+City codes are in use, e.g. (0)1 for Beirut, (0)6 for Tripoli.
 Internet cafés are widespread in Lebanon, particularly in Beirut and major cities.
-Internet services are also provided outside traditional internet cafes, e.g. Star Bucks in Beirut provides a wireless internet connection.
+Internet services are also provided outside traditional internet cafés, e.g. Starbucks in Beirut provides a wireless internet connection.
 There is good mobile phone coverage and many networks have international roaming agreements.